aiverify-foundation/aiverify/setup-aiverify/aiverify-kube/README.md

 to use sudo when calling the docker commands).

-2. Run the following scripts provided in the docker folder to build the images.
+2. Run the following scripts provided in the docker sub-folder to build the images.
 We use docker buildx so you can choose to build images based on your runtime platform (amd64 for x64, arm64 for ARM and Apple Silicon), e.g.
   - `bash docker-build-amd64-portal.sh`   -- builds the portal image in x64
   - `bash docker-build-amd64-test-engine.sh`   -- builds the test-engine image in x64

+#### Push the images to container registry
-3. Tag the images so you can push the images to your container registry,
+1. Tag the images so you can push the images to your container registry,
 - `docker tag aiverify-portal:0.10-amd64 <container-registry-url>/aiverify-portal:0.10`
 - `docker tag aiverify-test-engine:0.10-amd64 <container-registry-url>/aiverify-test-engine:0.10`

-4. Push the images to your container registry
+2. Push the images to your container registry
 - `docker push <container-registry-url>/aiverify-portal:0.10`
 - `docker push <container-registry-url>/aiverify-test-engine:0.10`

-Replace <container-registry-url> with the actual url of your container registry.
+&nbsp;&nbsp;&nbsp;Replace <container-registry-url> with the actual url of your container registry.

 >As an example, the following steps let you push the images to AWS Elastic Container Registry (ECR).
 >